Retail as we knew it may be over. More than 12,200 stores closed permanently in 2020, a number that was likely exacerbated by the COVID-19 pandemic.

 For example, Gymboree filed for bankruptcy in 2019 and was sold to The Children’s Place.
 Gymboree is still in business today, but its site promotes the My Place credit card—the same one The Children’s Place promotes—rather than a Gymboree credit card.

-Before you apply for the new card, be aware that a new credit application will affect your credit since it results in a new inquiry to your credit.
+Before you apply for the new card, be aware that a new credit application will affect your credit since it results in a new inquiry into your credit.
 If you’re approved, a younger credit account will be factored into your credit score’s “age of credit,” which is likely to reduce your score, as well.

 Unfortunately, if the store is closing for good, your credit card account may be completely canceled, and you’ll no longer be able to make new purchases with it.